tappytaps/j2objcworker/readme.md

 * `classpath` - classpath parameter used by J2Objc (required)
 * `prefix` - package prefix configuration (see more info at [How to specify prefixes for package names] (https://developers.google.com/j2objc/guides/package-prefixes)) (optional)
 * `otheroptions` - other options, that are simply passed to J2ObjC (optional)
+* `protobufdir` - folder, where to export generated protobuff files

+### Protobuff support
+Because we are using Protocol Buffers in our apps frequently, we also needed easy way to handle protocol buffer definitions.
+Therefore tool can also watch for *.proto files and generate objective-c and java output to folder specified at `protobufdir`.
+Generated protobuff *.java files are also compiled by javac, as is described at [Objective-C protobuff guide](https://developers.google.com/j2objc/guides/using-protocol-buffers).

 ## Running
 You can start `j2objcworker` without parameters in the directory, where `j2objc.json` is presented.
 Then it transcribes all *.java files first and then it is switched to monitoring mode.
 In this mode, it monitors all changes in watched directories and generates new Objective-C sources.

 We don't store generated sources in our Git repository - they are just generated sources.
 So that is the reason, they are regenerated with every run.
-It takes just a few seconds with hundreds of Java files so that no big deal.
+It takes just a few seconds with hundreds of Java files so that it is not big deal.

 You can also use some parameters, `j2objcworker --help` will show them: